 Khao Sarn Road has been a popular destination with backpackers for over four decades, and the area has been built up to cater to foreign tourists looking to party in Bangkok.
 There is a wide variety of different type of places to stay, ranging from low-budget guest houses, up to four and five-star hotels.
 You will find that even the upper end of the market for hotels offer value for money, so if you are looking for a little luxury when you stay in Bangkok, this may be the perfect place for you.
 One drawback to being in this area is that there is no Sky Train or MRT underground station in Khao Sarn Road, so you will need to travel to the nearest ones.
 Alternatively, you can also use riverboats and taxis, as well as conventional taxis and tuk-tuks to get around the city, but do remember to either negotiate the price or ensure that they use the metre.
 Where ever you stay in Bangkok, if it is your first trip to the city, it will be an experience that can blow your socks off.

-- The Best Areas To Stay When Visiting Bangkok August 11, 2020
+- The Best Areas To Stay In Bangkok For Luxury November 18, 2020